khulnasoft-lab/design.khulnasoft.com/doc/pajamas-ui-kit.md

 ### Base components

 Some components are built from *base* components.
 Base components provide foundational configuration, structure, or other settings for components to be built from.
-They are not published to the library.
+They are not published to the library, because we only want the variants created *from* them to be available for direct use.
 A change to a base component should propagate to any components built from it.
 In other systems you may see them called primitives, or master components.
 We chose “base” to indicate a starting place.

 ### Elements